Devojha408/Devojha408/README.md

 - 👋 Hi, I’m @Devojha408
 - 👀 I’m interested in Web Development and Machine Learning
-- 🌱 Full Stack Developer 💻 with a strong focus on ReactJS 🔥 and experience in building Progressive Web Wpplications🚀
+- 🌱 Full Stack Developer 💻 with a strong focus on ReactJS 🔥 and experience in building Progressive Web Applications🚀
 - 💪 Skilled in ReactJS 💬, Spring Boot 🚀, AWS 💬, MySQL 🗄 and Redis Cache 🔑
 - 💞️ I’m looking to collaborate on Web and ML Projects
 - 💞️ looking to improve my skills 📚 and take on new challenges 💪.